Alex Beaton: Career as a Scottish folk singer

 Beaton gave what would become his last public performance on the Isle of Harris on June 11, 2011.
 He performed Piper to the End by Mark Knopfler, which he was planning to include on his next album.

 Guitars

 Beaton's stage guitar was a Tony Rice model made by the Santa Cruz Guitar Company, located in Santa Cruz, California.
 The model is based on Tony Rice's 1935 Martin D-28, formerly owned by Clarence White.
-Beaton's guitar was fashioned of Brazilian rosewood (back, sides, and neck), old growth German spruce (top), and ebony wood (fret board).He used a Sunrise sound hole pickup.
-The guitar was completed in June of 1988 and was purchased by Beaton in August of 1988 from a music store in Carmel, California.
+Beaton's guitar was fashioned of Brazilian rosewood (back, sides, and neck), old growth German spruce (top), and ebony wood (fret board).
+He used a Sunrise sound hole pickup.
+The guitar was completed in June 1988 and was purchased by Beaton in August 1988 from a music store in Carmel, California.
 Beaton also used two Martin guitars.

 Honors

 In 2012, the "Alex Beaton stage" was dedicated at the Scottish Fest at the OC Fair & Event Center (Costa Mesa, California).
 There is also a stage named for Beaton at the Grandfather Mountain Highland Games.
 In July 2012, Beaton received the Agnes McCrae Morton Award from the Grandfather Mountain Highland Games.
 In 2022 it was reported that Mark Knopfler (of Dire Straits fame) was a fan of Beaton's.
 The Virginia Scottish Games features the "Beaton Entertainment Tent" as of 2022.